-1. Route gas piping to unit so that it does not interfere with the removal of access panels.
-Support and align piping to prevent strains or misalignment of the manifold assembly.

-2. All units are furnished with standard female NPT pipe connections.
-Connection pipe size is 3/4" NPT.
+- 1. Route gas piping to unit so that it does not interfere with the removal of access panels.
+Support and align piping to prevent strains or misalignment of the manifold assembly. - 2.
+All units are furnished with standard female NPT pipe connections.
+Connection pipe sizes for DTG036 through 060 units is 1/2" NPT on 045 to 140 mBH units.
 The size of the gas supply piping to the unit must be based on length of run, number of units on the system, gas characteristics, BTU requirement and available supply pressure.
 All piping must be done in accordance with local codes or, in the absence of local codes, with the latest edition of the National Fuel Gas Code (ANSI Z223.1).